Andreas-Menzel/Andreas-Menzel/README.md

 # Hello and Welcome to my Github Profile 👨‍💻

 `Hello World!` 👋 My name is Andreas Menzel.
-I'm a Software Engineer specializing in Python.
+I'm a Software Engineer specializing in Python programming and back-end development.
 When I'm not writing code, I like ~crashing~ flying fpv drones.

 I'm always up for exciting collaborations on private and commercial projects.
 If you have a brilliant idea or need some coding wizardry, feel free to reach out!
 Let's join forces and create something fun and extraordinary together.